ayushlodha7/BAYESIAN-CLASSIFICATION-ANALYSIS-ON-CAR-INSURANCE-CLAIMS/README.md

 - `df_preprocess.csv`: Dataset after preliminary preprocessing
 - Other `.R` files correspond to the specific models and their priors used in the analysis.

+## Detailed Analysis and Findings
+For a comprehensive understanding of our methodology, models, and findings, please refer to the following resources:

+- **Medium Blog Post**: Dive into our detailed blog post on Medium for an in-depth narrative of the Bayesian approach used in building our classification models.
+[Read the blog post here](https://medium.com/@ayushlodha7/bayesian-way-of-building-classification-models-7b409500bb41).

+- **Project Report**: The complete report provides a thorough explanation of the project's scope, methodology, results, and conclusions.
+The report can be found in the repository.

+- **Presentation Slides**: The slides from our project presentation give a visual overview of the research, approach, and key takeaways.
+These are also available in the repository.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and create a pull request with your suggestions.